 In order to register for an e-Learning course you need to see your guidance counsellor.
 You will need to have a "Change of Program" form completed and signed by your parents and the school Principal.

-More information, including what e-Learning is all about, the characteristics of successful e-Learning students, and the technological requirements for taking an e-Learning course can be found at www.granderie.ca/elearning/
+More information, including what e-Learning is all about, the characteristics of successful e-Learning students, and the technological requirements for taking an e-Learning course can be found under the Secondary tab at granderie.ca